Here are several places to visit in Serbia that are not as well known – perfect for a weekend getaway (or more!).

 Accommodation is fantastic in Serbia — especially for those looking for budget stays.
 If you would like to stay in a hotel, small boutique hotels range from $15-$30 a night, but in places with a lot of competition, you could find them for even cheaper than that (probably not in the small towns on this list).
 You could find a hostel dorm for under $8 per night if you are a backpacker.

 The food in Serbia is delicious.
 Expect a dish to look similar to that you would find in many Balkan nations.
 A hearty stew is not uncommon.
 This can be said in several Balkans countries, but the goulash must not be missed.

 With Slavic influences as well as Mediterranean and Turkish, the Serbian cuisine is quite well-varied.
 The best part is that it is cheap!

 If you are dining at a well-established restaurant, expect to pay around $10 for a two-course meal with beer.
 However, those on a budget can find meals closer to the $4-5 range or less!

 Serbia Weekend Itineraries

 Here are a few weekend (and longer) itineraries we have put together depending on how much available time you have to visit Serbia.
-Our itineraries follow routes through small towns, and our guide below will tell you what to expect in each of these small towns, many of which are truly a must-see in Serbia.
+Our itineraries follow routes through small towns, and our guide below will tell you what to expect in each of these small towns, many of which are indeed a must-see in Serbia.